Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Results

 \subsection{Post-hoc analysis of Whole Brain Visual Experience}

-To showcase our model's capability in decoding visual experiences, we performed an extensive post-hoc analysis of whole-brain visual experiences using our WAVE model.
-Employing a self-supervised approach, we clustered original images into five distinct groups and analyzed the corresponding patterns of brain activity.
+To investigate how distinct visual concepts recruit specific whole-brain networks, we performed an extensive post-hoc semantic profiling analysis of whole-brain visual experiences using our WAVE model.
+We applied unsupervised clustering to the stimulus space, partitioning original images into five distinct semantic groups and analyzed the corresponding patterns of brain activity.
 As illustrated in Fig.~\ref{fig:k-cluster}, the brain saliency maps highlight the regions of interest (ROIs) activated by each image cluster.
 These findings reveal that different clusters are associated with distinct neural activation patterns, but also demonstrate that similar brain networks were important for decoding across different clusters.